 The Board oversees the Company's risk profile and management's processes for assessing and managing risks associated with our business operations and strategies.
-Management is responsible for the assessment and management of the Company's risks which include the creation of appropriate risk management policies and procedures.
+The Board expects management to promote a corporate culture that incorporates risk management into our corporate strategy and day-to-day operations.
+Management is responsible for assessing and handling the Company's risks which is facilitated through the creation of appropriate risk management policies and procedures.
 Further, management informs the Board of the Company's most significant risks and the proposed strategies for managing those risks.